sefinek24/Node-Cloudflare-WAF-AbuseIPDB/README.md

 # ☁️ Cloudflare WAF to AbuseIPDB
-This project is an automated script designed to fetch and report IP addresses that have triggered specific Cloudflare firewall events.
+This project offers an automated script that collects and reports IP addresses that have triggered Cloudflare firewall events.
-It enables reporting incidents detected by Cloudflare WAF to AbuseIPDB.
+In simple terms, it enables the reporting of incidents detected by Cloudflare WAF to the AbuseIPDB database.

 ## 🛠️ Prerequisites